-Every one of us has a personal calorie limit—Eat within your calorie limits is the key to reaching and maintaining a healthy body weight.
+Every one of us has a personal calorie limit—Eat within your calorie limits is the key to reaching and maintaining healthy body weight.

 Learning how to balance your energy in and energy out over the long run is truly the key to a successful weight loss and weight management.

 Here’s a quick overview of how you can balance your energy input and output for your goal.